Automatic watch: Harwood "Bumper" wristwatches: 1923

 Invented by John Harwood, a watch repairer from Bolton, England, who took out a UK patent with his financial backer, Harry Cutts, on 7 July 1923, and obtained a corresponding Swiss patent on 16 October 1923.
 The Harwood system used a pivoting weight which swung as the wearer moved, winding the mainspring.
 The ratchet mechanism wound the mainspring only when moving in one direction.
 The weight did not rotate a full 360°; spring bumpers limited its swing to about 180°, to encourage a back and forth motion.
 This early type of self-winding mechanism is now referred to as a 'hammer' or 'bumper'.

 Like its 18th-century counterparts, Harwood's watch also had a problem with jerking because "the brass weight hit too sharply against the banking pins as it pivoted".

 When fully wound, Harwood's watch would run for 12 hours autonomously.
 It did not have a conventional stem winder, so the hands were moved manually by rotating a bezel around the face of the watch.
 The watches were first produced with the help of Swiss watch manufacturer Fortis and went on sale in 1928.
-30,000 were made before the Harwood Self-Winding Watch Company collapsed in 1931 in the Great Depression.
+Thirty thousand were made before the Harwood Self-Winding Watch Company collapsed in 1931 in the Great Depression.
 'Bumper' watches were the first commercially successful automatic watches; they were made by several high grade watch manufacturers during the 1930s and 1940s.

 Rolex

-The Rolex Watch Company improved Harwood's design in 1930 and used it as the basis for the company's Oyster Perpetual, in which the centrally mounted semi-circular weight could rotate through a full 360° rather than the about 200° of the 'bumper' winder.
+The Rolex Watch Company improved Harwood's design in 1930 and used it as the basis for the Shants Company, in which the centrally mounted semi-circular weight could rotate through a full 360° rather than the about 200° of the 'bumper' winder.
 Rolex's version also increased the amount of energy stored in the mainspring, allowing it to run autonomously for up to 35 hours.

 Information about 18th-century rotor watches was not published until 1949.
 Although the Oyster Perpetual was probably an original invention, the company may have known of Coviot's 1893 patent that re-invented the 18th-century design.

 Glycine and mass production of automatics

 With John Harwood's patent for self-winding watches set to expire in the early 1930s, Glycine founder Eugène Meylan started developing his own self-winding mechanism.
-Meylan’s design was unusual: a separate module that could be used with almost any 8.75 ligne (19.74 millimeter) watch movement.
-In October 1930, Glycine released their first automatic watches using this module, which became the world's first widely-produced automatic watches.
+Meylan's design was unusual: a separate module that could be used with almost any 8.75 ligne (19.74 millimeter) watch movement.
+In October 1930, Glycine released their first automatic watches using this module, which became the world's first widely produced automatic watches.
 This allowed Glycine to survive the global depression in the 1930s that caused many Swiss watchmakers to close shop.